 Phyto-plankton are a much bigger players in CO2 levels than realized.
-We can propagate about 15 tonnes of oceanic biomass in 10 to 12 weeks per hectare or 1,500 tonnes per square kilometer and then repeat the process?
+We can propagate about 15 tonnes of oceanic biomass in 10 to 12 weeks per hectare or 1,500 tonnes per square kilometer and then repeat the process up to 4 times a year.